Vidhya-bharathi-raj/project/README.md

 A pie chart illustrating the ‘World share percentage based on land area’ of the top 10 countries.\
 A scatter plot correlating ‘Fertility rate and population’ figures.

-This streamlined approach enabled efficient analysis and provided clear insights into demographic trends.
+“This project highlighted the powerful capabilities of Jupyter Notebook in data scraping, manipulation, and visualization, culminating in actionable insights into demographic patterns.”